 Eight years ago, I took a trip to Costa Rica for my Spanish class a couple weeks after graduating from high school.
 Only four of us went on the trip: my Spanish teacher, her daughter, another classmate and me.
 After getting some donations from businesses, my church and people close to me, my mother and I only had to pay $600 out of pocket for the $1700+ trip.
-The entire experience was amazing and looking back on moments in that beautiful country picks me up as and when I’m down.
+The entire experience was amazing and looking back on moments in that beautiful country picks me up when I’m down.
 No matter how bad I feel, I remember how hard I worked to actually go out the country and see things I would have never seen if I had stayed home.

 We left Jackson and flew to Dallas/Fort Worth then to San Jose.
 It was nighttime when we got there so the city was lit up.
 It was beautiful and since this trip was the first time I rode on a plane, I was super excited.
 I finally saw what it was like to be in a place that seemed like paradise.
 The phrase “Pura Vida,” which means “pure life” or “good life,” couldn’t be truer.